Creation Engine: Creation Kit

 The Creation Kit is a modding tool for Creation Engine games.
 The Creation Kit takes advantage of the Creation Engine's modular nature.
 It was created by Bethesda Game Studios for the modding community of The Elder Scrolls series.
 The tool can be used to create worlds, races, NPCs, weapons, update textures, and fix bugs.
 Mods created using this tool are hosted on the Steam Workshop, Nexus Mods, Bethesda.net and various other sites.

 A Fallout 4–compatible Creation Kit was released in April 2016.

 The Creation Kit is a new version of Bethesda's editor developed for Gamebryo, known as The Elder Scrolls Construction Set for The Elder Scrolls III: Morrowind and The Elder Scrolls IV: Oblivion, and as the Garden of Eden Creation Kit for Fallout 3 (referencing an in-game item of the same name).

+A new Creation Kit with support for Starfields Creation Engine 2 was released on June 9, 2024.